mckennapsean/dissertation/content/06-security.md

 sketches_.
 These design methods played instrumental roles in the _understand_ and _ideate_ activities.
 Next, we discuss each of these methods in detail, along with our motivation to place that method in the context of the larger design process.
-Then we highlight the artifacts achieved, followed by results and implications of what we learned and a discussion of the method's efficiency, effectiveness, and limitations.
+Then we highlight the visualization artifacts achieved, followed by results and implications of what we learned and a discussion of the method's efficiency, effectiveness, and limitations.
 Then we wrap up each method by presenting recommendations for use in cyber security visualization design.